tlexy/rclientpp/README.md

 --------------

 ### Windows
-Just use visual studio to open the rclientpp.sln, and then to compile the projects. visual stdio 2019 community is recommended.
+Just use Visual Studio to open the rclientpp.sln, and then to compile the projects.
+Visual Studio 2019 community is recommended.

 ### Linux
 Use CMake. follow the steps: